rasbt/python-machine-learning-book/code/ch01/README.md

 you use the most recent version of Python 3 that is currently available, although most of the code examples may also be compatible with Python `>= 2.7.10`.
 If you decide to use Python 2.7 to execute the code examples, please make sure that you know about the major differences between the two Python versions.
 A good summary about the differences between Python 3.4 and 2.7 can be found at https://wiki.python.org/moin/Python2orPython3.

+**Note**

+You can check your current default version of Python by executing

+    $ python -V

+In my case, it returns

+    Python 3.5.1 :: Continuum Analytics, Inc.

 #### Pip

 The additional packages that we will be using throughout this book can be installed via the `pip` installer program, which has been part of the Python standard library since Python 3.3.
 More information about pip can be found at https://docs.python.org/3/installing/index.html.